 During his career with the New England Patriots, Tom Brady and Super Bowls became synonymous.
 He holds almost every conceivable quarterback record in NFL history.
-After emerging victorious from his first Super Bowl appearance with the Tampa Bay Buccaneers, we look back at Brady’s love affair with the Vince Lombardi Trophy.
+After signing with the Tampa Bay Buccaneers in 2020, Brady won yet another Super Bowl.
+Let’s take a look back at his illustrious career and his history with the Lombardi Trophy.

 How many Super Bowls has Tom Brady won?

 Following Tampa Bay’s victory in Super Bowl 55, Brady already has seven Super Bowl titles under his belt.
 Brady holds the record for most Super Bowl wins in NFL history, but he also has the most Super Bowl appearances.
 Super Bowl 55 represented the 10th time Brady had played for the Lombardi.

 No other NFL player is even close to Brady in terms of Super Bowl appearances.
 Brady’s former teammate in New England, kicker Stephen Gostkowski, played in six Super Bowls alongside him.
 Former Buffalo Bills and Denver Broncos defensive tackle Mike Lodish also took part in six Super Bowls.
 The only other quarterback who comes anywhere close to Brady’s record is John Elway, who has half the number of appearances.

 When he took his first snap in Super Bowl 55, Brady joined an exclusive club of NFL signal-callers to start Super Bowls for multiple teams.
 Only Peyton Manning (Colts and Broncos), Craig Morton (Cowboys and Broncos), and Kurt Warner (Rams and Cardinals) had managed that feat before Brady.
 Manning was the only LB to lift the Lombardi Trophy for two different clubs before Brady’s victory.

 Super Bowl 36 – New England Patriots 20, St. Louis Rams 17